 “Ketamine tends to make people feel very woozy.
 It can lead to nausea.
 Many people have very surreal, dissociative experiences while they are going through ketamine treatments,” Fehling said.

-That’s why it’s essential to have medical supervision, and it’s very unsafe to be in water where you could lose awareness about where you are and drown.
+That’s why it’s essential to have medical supervision, and it’s very unsafe to be in water where you could lose awareness of where you are and drown.

 Fehling does not administer ketamine at CeDAR, but said it can be valuable for patients who are dealing with addiction and depression.